CLIUtils/CLI11/README.md

 To contribute, open an [issue][github issues] or [pull request][github pull requests] on GitHub, or ask a question on [gitter][].
-There is also a short note to contributors [here](./.github/CONTRIBUTING.md).
+There is also a [short note to contributors](./.github/CONTRIBUTING.md).
 This readme roughly follows the [Standard Readme Style][] and includes a mention of almost every feature of the library.
 More complex features are documented in more detail in the [CLI11 tutorial GitBook][gitbook].

 This project was created by [Henry Schreiner](https://github.com/henryiii) and major features were added by [Philip Top](https://github.com/phlptp).
 Special